 How to make fresh, healthy, and delicious shrimp ceviche at home!
 This shrimp ceviche is made with limes, lemon, red onion, cucumber, chile peppers, cilantro, and avocado.
 I love it served as an appetizer or for a light meal.
-Jump to the Shrimp Ceviche Recipe or watch our video below to see how we make it.

 How to Make Shrimp Ceviche